Anchorage School Board

 Bettye’s focus will be on equity for all students, funding for pre-kindergarten education and reducing the dropout rate.
 Bettye enjoys cooking, playing scrabble and fundraising for worthy causes.
 She is widowed after 46 years of marriage.

-Seat C through April 2017, third term
+Seat C through April 2020, first term

 Phone: 907-742-1101 ext.
 6

-Seat D through April 2017, second term
+Seat D through April 2020, first term